gruntwork-io/terraform-google-gke/README.md

-Through GKE, your Kubernetes deployments will have first-class support for GCP IAM identities, built-in configuration of high-availability and secured clusters, and native access to GCP's networking feeatures such as load balancers.
+Through GKE, your Kubernetes deployments will have first-class support for GCP IAM identities, built-in configuration of high-availability and secured clusters, as well as native access to GCP's networking features such as load balancers.

 ## <a name="how-to-run-applications"></a>How do you run applications on Kubernetes?